BrentonCozby/lumbercalc-v1/README.md

-# lumbercalc-v1
+## lumbercalc-v1
 Calculates optimal lumber orders for Care Force schematics.

-how to use this app:
+how to use this app:..
 1. navigate to the folder with lumbercalc-1.c
 2. in the console, type ./lumbercalc-1